pmcharrison/psynet-mirror/demos/create_and_rate/README.md

 - `gap`: implementation behind "Bridging the prosody GAP: Genetic Algorithm with People to efficiently sample emotional prosody" (https://arxiv.org/abs/2205.04820).
 The paradigm plays a recording of a recording of a sentence.
 Creators have to listen to it and think of a situation this could have happened in.
 They now have to record the same sentence as if they were in that situation.
 The raters pick the most emotional creation.
-To avoid priming creators with ' emotions', creators and raters are entirely separate roles.
+To avoid priming creators with emotions, creators and raters are entirely separate roles.

 Make sure, you also check out the tutorial in the documentation.